adnanzameer/AdvancedTaskManager/README.md

 # Update 2.0.0

 * Change Approval tasks will show along with the Content Approval tasks.
-* Support for all content type in CMS.
+* Support for all content type tasks in CMS.
 Now editors can view, approve and publish, Episerver Forms, ImageData & MediaData.
 * Bug fixes for pagination and performance improvements.

 # Advanced Task Manager